viet34tqc/notebook/nextjs.md

 - Images optimization with `Image`
 - Code splitting and bundling

+## How

+NextJS renders HTML files with full content in advance that is good for SEO.
+When user get the content, client-side rendering takes over and makes the website interactive like tradition react app (this process is called hydration)

 ## Page Routing

 If you are using create-react-app and you are in need of building routes for your app, then you will need to install third-party package like **react-router-dom**.
 With NextJS, that installation isn't necessary anymore because NextJS support routing by default.